Eye Massager Benefits

 Improved Blood Circulation

-There are a ton of pressure points surrounding the eye area that can cause a number of problems and issues if they’re not working at their highest capacity.
+There are numerous pressure points surrounding the eye area that can cause various problems and issues if they’re not functioning at their optimal capacity.

 Collagen Production

-The stimulation, as previously mentioned, improves blood circulation, which in turn helps stimulate the production of collagen.
+The stimulation, as previously mentioned, enhances blood circulation, which in turn helps stimulate collagen production.

-For the best results, use a massager alongside a hydrating eye cream for an extra plumping effect.
+For optimal results, use a massager in conjunction with a hydrating eye cream for an added plumping effect.

 Dark Circle Elimination

-Before we dive into the science behind how eye massagers can help reduce the look of dark circles, we do have to say this: this technique likely won’t work if your dark circles are caused by genetics, but rather if they’re from lack of sleep or nutrients!
+Before we dive into the science behind how eye massagers can help reduce the look of dark circles.

-When you use the eye massager, place extra focus on the areas where your circles are the darkest (these can be spotted by tilting your head downwards while looking in a mirror).
+When using the eye massager, place extra focus on the areas where your circles are darkest (these can be identified by tilting your head downward while looking in a mirror).

 Focusing on these locations improves oxygen and nutrient circulation to the eyes, which can help lighten the look of brown or purple undereye bags.